 tenens onboarding

-will benefit your organization by allowing locums physicians to
+process will benefit your organization by allowing locums physicians to

 begin contributing more quickly.
 It will also make them want to return for